Quasi-Elliptic Cohomology and its Power Operations: Power Operation

 \subsection{Total Power Operation of $QEll^*_G$}

 In this section we construct the total power operations for quasi-elliptic cohomology and give its explicit formula in (\ref{ee}).
-In Theorem \ref{main1p} we check they satisfy the axioms that Ganter concluded in Definition 4.3, \cite{Gan06} for equivariant power operation.
+We show in Theorem \ref{main1p} that they satisfy the axioms that Ganter concluded in Definition 4.3, \cite{Gan06} for equivariant power operation.